zzzlsss/iMi/README.md

 Welcome fellow ice chasers!

 Here at iMi inc. we are driven to provide first class wide-scale cloud ice map data visualisation for you and your datasets!
-For us to be able to do this, there are some small requirements of you, the user.
+For us to be able to do this, there are some small formatting requirements from you, the user.

+> [!CAUTION]
+> Without these formats, iMi cannot unlock your data's full potential. :-1:

 Please ensure you are...
 1. Using image data as a __FITS__ file (**Decision required:** or 2D array .npy with a WCS information pickle file)
-2. The analysis information is stored as a  \texttt{pandas DataFrame} with these columns (specifically formatted like so - case-sensitive names but not column-order-sensitive):
+2. The analysis information is stored as a  {pandas DataFrame} with these columns (specifically formatted like so - case-sensitive names but not column-order-sensitive):
 - ID
 - RA
 - Dec